 Our Projects

 However, it is legally prohibited to return persons to a situation in which their human rights would be violated.
-And the situation for asylum seekers and refugees in Greece is devastating: Refugees are systemically deprived of their legally granted rights, often sleep on the streets, and do not even have access to basic healthcare.
+And the situation for people on the move in Greece is devastating: they are systemically deprived of their legally granted rights, often sleep on the streets, and do not even have access to basic healthcare.

 Get legal help!